-These Tweets About Low-Rise Jeans Making A Possible Comeback Are Relatable AF
+Twitter's Furious Responses To Low-Rise Jeans Making A Comeback Are So Relatable

 They say that fashion trends always recycle and it seems like "they" were right, because it's been reported that a major trend from the early 2000s might make a major comeback in 2020: low-rise jeans.
 While some people might be excited at the thought of being able to get back in to the trend, others are downright cringing at the mere thought of wearing jeans below their hip bones.
 Either way, you've gotta admit: Most of these tweets about low-rise jeans making a possible comeback are utterly relatable.